CommandShiftHQ/may-22-authentication/README.md

 ## Installation and checking out branches

-### Branch structure
-There are 3 branches:
-- `start`
-This is the starting point, consisting of the basic app as described at the top of this file.

-- `jwt-solution`
-This is the solution building on the start branch that implements `jwt`, `jsonwebtoken` and `js-cookies` to persist a users authentication status between refreshes

-- `bcrypt-with-jwt`
-This builds on the `jwt-solution` branch, adding `bcryptjs` to create a hash of a users password and compare the entered password with the hash when a user attempts to login

 ### Installation
 - Clone down this repo and run `npm install`.
 You will also need to create a `.env` file at the root of the project and enter a value for `REACT_APP_KEY` (this can be any string).
-- Checkout the `start` branch to try and create the solution yourself, or checkout the relevant solution branch to see an implementation.

-### Checking out branches
-To checkout a branch you do not have locally but is present on the remote repository, use command `git checkout -t origin/branchname-here`, or once you have the branches locally use `git switch branchname-here`.

 ## Available scripts
 - `npm start`